GeoMOER/geoAI/docs/units/_unit03/unit03-02_standard_rf_with_random_cv.md

 extr = rbind(other, buildings)
 ```

 Then, we split the data into two sets: one for model training and the other for testing.
-We will use 80% of the data for training and 20% of the data for testing.
+Here, we use 80% of the data for training and 20% for testing.
 We will use the function `createDataPartition` from the `caret` package for this task.
 This function is very useful, as it tries to maintain the ratio of each class in the datasets.

 ```r
 trainIndex = caret::createDataPartition(extr$class, p = 0.8, list = FALSE)
 training = extr[ trainIndex,]
 testing = extr[ -trainIndex,]